pietroppeter/blog/notes.md

+## ihwd theme + post recursing0

+- content0: content written in Toceno (minus schedule)
+- ihwd0: center text and limit width
+- content1: fix text and links. fix wording of rules

 ## on ark

 - issue: site.py clashes with PyLance :/
-- lib is ignored but maybe it shouldn't?
+- lib is ignored but maybe it shouldn't? unignored partially
-- should I remove the menu in inc?
+- should I remove the menu in inc? done
+- should I rename out to docs?

 ## setup